 Kilcar Sewerage Scheme

-- A new wastewater treatment plant which will serve a population equivalent of approximately 1800
+- Constructing a new wastewater treatment plant which will serve a population equivalent of approximately 1,800;

-- Connection to the existing outfall pipe to safely discharge treated wastewater to Tawny Bay
+- Connecting to the existing outfall pipe to safely discharge treated wastewater to the marine environment.

 For further information you can contact the Project Team at firstname.lastname@example.org.